 Every new employee needs an Onboarding ‘Buddy’.
 A buddy educates the new employee about day-to-day processes, introduces him/her to the rest of the team, bridges social connections, and answers questions as they arise.

 The real meat of what new hires need to know isn’t bound inside the employee handbook.
 A great deal of internal communication helps to build these.
 Buddies help new hires navigate unspoken social and cultural cues and increase their confidence in social settings.
 According to a survey by BambooHR, 56 percent of new hires say an assigned buddy is important to employee retention.

 5. Build an information hub.

 New hires need to digest the huge amount of information presented to them.
 This can be overwhelming, especially when spread across different sources.
 Creating a single resource to harbor learning content from the onboarding program can increase the effectiveness of the program.
-These ready reckoners could be hosted on a learning portal, mobile application, your virtual LMS, or a Google-like single-search box experience, where anything and everything that a new employee would need to know is readily at hand.
+These ready reckoners could be hosted on a learning portal, mobile application, your virtual LMS, or could be in the form of an Augmented Reality training bot or a Google-like single-search box experience, where anything and everything that a new employee would need to know is readily at hand.

 6. Ask for feedback

 As most of us are new to virtual onboarding, a great way to improve the quality of the virtual onboarding process is to seek feedback from the new joiners.
 Find out what they liked or did not like about the session.
 You could benefit from a few innovative ideas for virtual onboarding that may come up from the feedback received, which can be implemented in the upcoming sessions.
 Be open to suggestions and constructive criticism and adapt practices when possible to ensure a positive experience for new hires.

 Ensure that your virtual onboarding programs are in line with the overall orientation programs for new employees.
 See the framework below for the highlights on how to build a robust onboarding strategy.